 You must have the Change Own Password permission to change your own password.
-See Creating Roles (on page 180).
+See Creating Roles.

 You must have Administrator Privileges to change other users' passwords.
-See Editing or Deleting Users (on page 179).
+See Editing or Deleting Users (on page 158).

 Password change request on first login: